Natural Resources and Armed Conflicts

 The sessions of the course will combine lecture and seminar elements.
 In the first part, the professor will explain the key concepts related to the topic of the class.
 Then, students will give short oral presentations of empirical cases.
 Professor and students will discuss together the literature to see how it applies to these cases.

-Presentation: During the course, each student will give an oral presentation in one of the classes in which he/she discusses a research question about an empirical case related to the session’s topic (10-12 minutes).
-The syllabus proposes two possible questions for each session, but students can also suggest their own topics.
-The topic has to be approved in written form by the professor until, ultimately, two weeks before the talk.
-(20% of the final grade).
+- Presentation: During the course, each student will give an oral presentation in one of the classes in which he/she discusses a research question about an empirical case related to the session’s topic (about 10 minutes).
+The topic has to be approved in written form by the professor until, ultimately, two weeks before the talk (20% of the final grade).

-Final paper: The students will be asked to write a paper of 3,000 words (plus or minus 10 percent leeway) about a topic of their choice (within the scope of the course).
-This final paper will be a continuation of the midterm paper (50 % of the final grade).
+- Term paper: The students will be asked to write a paper of 3,000 words (plus or minus 10 percent leeway) about a topic of their choice (within the scope of the course).
+The 3,000 words include the bibliography (50 % of the final grade).